matt-harvey/dailycashmanager/user_guide/Budgeting.rst

   in order to transfer the 0.20 into the "Bank fees" envelope each day, DailyCashManager needs transfer that 0.20 *from* some other envelope into "Bank fees".
-By default - and if you click *Leave unbalanced* this deafult will be unchanged - the 0.20 is transferred from the envelope called "Budget imbalance".
+By default - and if you click *Leave unbalanced* this deafult will be unchanged - the 0.20 is transferred from the envelope called "Unallocated".
 This is an envelope that DailyCashManager creates automatically to process unbalanced budget amounts.
-You *don't* normally want "Budget imbalance" to have a balance other than zero.
+You *don't* normally want "Unallocated" to have a balance other than zero.
 Instead of clicking "Leave unbalanced", you should select some other envelope to draw the 0.20 / day from - by selecting from the drop-down list at the bottom of this panel - and then click *Offset to envelope below*.
 Commonly, you would offset the 0.20 /